4 Ecommerce KPIs That Are Critical to Your Online Store

 When it comes to developing a growth strategy with key metrics, you have to start at the top, listing metrics that you can track years in advance and ones that also matter more in the short-term development of your store, like brand awareness:

-Branded online search impressions is a metric that tells you how many people are organically (not paid) searching for your brand on different channels.
+Branded online search impressions is an ecommerce KPI that tells you how many people are organically (not paid) searching for your brand on different channels.

 An easy way to track online branded search impressions is via a keyword tool, either directly on Google Ads or through a tool like WordStream, Moz, SEMRush. orAhrefs.